circle-free/merkle-trees/eth/README.md

 ## Status ##

-While the merkle-storage contract is a working and tested example, the merkle-storage library needs to be tested, and could be optimized further.
+Merkle-storage library works and is tested, with an example, but could be optimized further.

 ## Notes ##